 - using the generative approach to working with men and conflict/ family violence issues

 - using a child centred approach to support change

 - ways to focus on respectful relationship skills

 - differences between anger management and family violence work

 - using response based approaches to create insight, responsibility and greater safety

 - tools and exercises to use when working with men to enable them to better regulate conflict issues.

 Participants receive a copy of: King, A. (2017) Engaging men’s responses to family violence.
 Groupwork Solutions, Sydney

-Cost: The early bird booking is $275.00 if registration occurs before 18th September (GST included).
-The fee for registrations after the
+Cost: The early bird booking is $275 registration occurs before 16th September 2020 (GST included).
+The fee for registrations after